awslabs/data-on-eks/website/docs/ai-ml-eks/ray.md

 ##### Ray Serve

 As a sample, we will use [Ray Serve](https://docs.ray.io/en/latest/serve/index.html) to deploy a sample machine learning model and expose it to the outside world via the Ingress configuration.
-The code for this deployment can be found [here](sources/hface_t5_summarize_serve.py).
+The code for this deployment can be found `sources/hface_t5_summarize_serve.py`.
 We use the [Hugging Face T5](https://huggingface.co/docs/transformers/model_doc/t5) model to serve an endpoint to summarize an arbitrary block of text.
-This model is deployed as Kubernetes [Job](sample-jobs/summarize-serve-job.yaml).
+This model is deployed as Kubernetes job `sample-jobs/summarize-serve-job.yaml`.

 Create a Job to deploy the model to the Ray Cluster